 - to recognize and remember patterns that predict observations well;

-- eventually, to recognizing higher level patterns inside the patterns.
+- eventually, to recognizing what causes the the patterns.

 This is how babies begin to learn before they can use reason.
 This is how we come to common sense understandings.
 This is how science works, with a strong emphasis on predictions and testing.
 Even these assumptions themselves are a pattern, one that predicts following this method is a good way to gain knowledge, a prediction that matches observations quite well.